sajjadGG/book-python/datetime/index.rst

 :About assignment:
     * Filename: ``datetime_deltas.py``
-    * Lines of code to write: 15 linii
+    * Lines of code to write: 15 lines
     * Estimated time of completion: 20 min

 :Zadanie z gwiazdką: